Wilmington, North Carolina: Geography

 Wilmington is the eastern terminus of Interstate 40, an east-west freeway that ends 2,554 miles away at Barstow, California, where it joins I-15, the gateway to Southern California.
 This road passes through many major cities and state capitals along the way.

 According to the United States Census Bureau, the city has a total area of 52.97 sqmi, of which 51.41 sqmi is land and 1.56 sqmi (2.95%) is water.

 Wrightsville Beach is a common destination in the Wilmington area.
 Carolina Beach and Kure Beach also add to the city's attractions.

+The lower Cape Fear River estuary contains a chain of artificial dredge-spoil islands formed during 19th-century navigation improvements, which draw recreational kayakers and amateur fossil hunters to the area's shell beds and exposed shoreline.

 Climate

 Wilmington has a humid subtropical climate (Köppen Cfa), with these characteristics: